sir-siemens/carND-project3/writeup_template.md

 [image7]: ./examples/placeholder_small.png "Flipped Image"

 ## Rubric Points
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.
+### Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/432/view) individually and describe how I addressed each point in my implementation.

 ---
-###Files Submitted & Code Quality
+### Files Submitted & Code Quality

-####1.
-Submission includes all required files and can be used to run the simulator in autonomous mode
+#### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* train.ipynb containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup_report.md summarizing the results

-####2.
-Submission includes functional code
+#### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5
 ```

-####3.
-Submission code is usable and readable
+#### 3. Submission code is usable and readable

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-An appropriate model architecture has been employed
+#### 1. An appropriate model architecture has been employed

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+My model contains two preprocessing steps and a stack of convolution layer followed by fully connected layer.

+In the preprocessing steps, I normalize the the input between (-1,1) and crop 70 pixels from the top border and 25 pixels from the bottom.

+The neural network consists of a convolution neural network with 5x5 and 3x3 filter sizes.
+The depths are between 24 and 64.
+All the conv layers contain RELUs.
+After the conv layers, 4 fully connected layers are used.
+The dimension of the outputs are  100->50->10->1.
+To avoid overfitting, I add Dropout layer with a dropout rate of 0,5 between the FC layers.

-####2.
-Attempts to reduce overfitting in the model
+#### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+* The model contains dropout layers in order to reduce overfitting.

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+* 6 recorded datasets are used to train the model.
+Two of them which represent two difficult turns are used to fine-tune the model.
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

-####3.
-Model parameter tuning
+#### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model is first pre-trained using an adam optimizer with batch size 128, and refined with additional dataset with batch size 32 and a small learning rate 0.001->0.0005->0.0002

-####4.
-Appropriate training data
+#### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I keep the training data in different directoies and use the panda library to select only the training data, the speed of which is in a specific range.
+For the first dataset, the speed range is [20,30], which most represent driving straightly.
+Other datasets contain more turns.
+I use the (speed>3) as the speed range for training.

-###Model Architecture and Training Strategy
+### Model Architecture and Training Strategy

-####1.
-Solution Design Approach
+#### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to use convolutional layers followed by fully connected layers

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...
+My first step was to use a convolution neural network model that I used in the traffic sign classification project.
+But it turns out it does not work very well and the parameters are too large which results in a quite longer training time.
+Then, I tried the model which is similar to the Nvidia model reported in the paper.
+And the size of the model is only about 4 MB.

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+Only using the center image for training will not work, because the car has to learn about how to recover drifting from the center.
+I also use the left and right camera images as the training data and generate an offset steering angle for them.
+The strategy that I use for generating the steering angle is based on the current steering angle of the center camera.
+I use a quadratic function to compute the offset, the more curvy a turn is, the more offset I give to each turn.
+The intuition behinds that is if the car drifts in the turn, it requires more steering than in the straight line.

+After training with the initial data, the car is able to drive almost all the situation including the bridge.
+However, it still can not pass a left turn and a right turn.
+These two turns have a sharp steering angle, and the dataset is under represented in the training set.
+Then, I record additional datasets which only contains these two turns, while lowing the learning rate at the same time.
+After about 100 epochs, the model converges.
+Magically, the car is able to pass both turns.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.

-####2.
-Final Model Architecture
+#### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]
+The final neural network consists of a convolution neural network with 5x5 and 3x3 filter sizes.
+The depths are between 24 and 64.
+All the conv layers contain RELUs.
+After the conv layers, 4 fully connected layers are used.
+The dimension of the outputs are  100->50->10->1.
+To avoid overfitting, I add Dropout layer with a dropout rate of 0,5 between the FC layers.

-####3.
-Creation of the Training Set & Training Process
+#### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:
+I record the data using a ps3 joystick which allows me to generate smooth data especially for the turns.
+I record two complete laps with different driving directions so that the training data also contains right turns.
+I also record additional  data in which I most concentrate on the turns.
+During recording, I run the simulator at a lower speed, so I can fine control the car and get good training examples at the turn.
+The following histogram shows the distribution of steering angles for each training set.

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]
 ![alt text][image4]
 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:
+I also tried using the flipped images to augment the data, however, in my case, it turns out help that much.
+The model performs worse than when I do not use these data.

 ![alt text][image6]
 ![alt text][image7]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+After the collection process, I had about 10000 number of data points.
+By using the left and right images, I have 3 times more training data.
+I randomly shuffled the data set and put 20% of the data into a validation set.

-I used this training data for training the model.
-The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.